mitchelldw01/omnirepo/README.md

 ### Commands

-- `unlock`: Forcully unlock the cache.
+- `unlock`: Forcefully unlock the cache.
 This command should only be used when you're positive that the cache lock was not freed properly.
 - `tree` Show the dependency graph as JSON.
 This command can be useful for debugging or visualizing a complicated dependency tree.
 - `run` Run tasks (default).
 The only time this needs to be used explicilty is when you want to run a task that's name conflicts with another command.